francesmx/CV/README.md

 # Frances Maxwell
 ###User Experience Researcher, Architect & Strategist with Full Stack Development Skills

 I have 15 years' experience, both client-side and agency, delivering digital solutions for top-tier organisations in financial services, telecoms, publishing and central government.
-I specialise in research, information architecture, and digital strategy, but I actively work on my interaction design and development skills too.
+I specialise in research, information architecture, and digital strategy, but actively work on my interaction design and development skills too.

 ## Things I can do:
 * **understand customer needs** and pain points